glfw/glfw/README.md

 #### EGL specific options

-`GLFW_USE_EGL` determines whether to use EGL as the context creation API.
+`GLFW_USE_EGL` determines whether to use EGL instead of the platform-specific context creation API.
 Note that EGL is not yet provided on all supported platforms.

 `GLFW_CLIENT_LIBRARY` determines which client API library to use.
 If set to `opengl` the OpenGL library is used, if set to `glesv1` for the OpenGL ES 1.x